TRWD37D

 “Just waiting for the Scalloped Corn’s cracker topping to brown.”

 “Very well,” Lee said then patted the specialist’s arm, “and remember, accidents happen.
-Don’t feel bad about this.”
+Don’t

 “Aye, sir.”